-Figure 16: Example of a special tool for positioning valve, the pin is installed in the outlet port of the valve 5.2.4 Gauge design 5.2.4.1 Gauge design for hex head plugs To design a gauge, the manufacturer of hex head plugs shall engrave on the upper surface of the plug the minimum value of its overall dimension (named A) in millimeters.
-Note: It is recommended for the purchaser to specify this minimum overall dimension for the manufacturer at the time of ordering plugs (see Figure 17).
-Example calculation for dimension of gauge: When the overall dimension of a plug A=45.7 mm and the minimum threads to be inserted are 5, the maximum dimension of the gauge to be calculated as: 45.7(mm)-5 (threads) x 2.209 (mm/thread)=34.655 mm (≈ 34.7mm) Thus, the dimension for the gauge shall be: 34.7 $^{\circ/-0.1}$ mm Note: It is recommended to use a gauge (see Figure 17 green item for an example) to confirm the minimum thread insertion of hex head plugs
+Figure 17: Hex Head Plug with stamped reference dimension "A" Example calculation for dimension of gauge: When the overall dimension of a plug A=45.7 mm and the minimum threads to be inserted are 5, the maximum dimension of the gauge to be calculated as: 45.7(mm)-5 (threads) x 2.209 (mm/thread) =34.655 mm (ffi 34.7mm) Thus, the dimension for the gauge shall be: 34.7 o /-0.1 mm.
+Note: It is recommended to use a gauge (see Figure 18 green item and Figure 19 for an example) to confirm the minimum thread insertion of hex head plugs.

-Figure 17: Example of a minimum installation gauge for hex head plugs There is very small chance that a plug can reach the maximum threads insertion (at least one thread showing), because the coupling size of new cylinders has been maximized to nominal + 1 turn and the coupling size of in-service cylinders has been maximized to nominal + 2.0 turns.
-5.2.4.2 Gauge design for socket head plugs As the minimum insertion of socket head plugs is 6.6 mm above flush coupling and the maximum insertion is 4.4 mm under flush coupling, the gauge shall have the following dimensions (see Figures 18, 19 and 20): - Check minimum insertion: 6.6 ^{0/-0.1} mm. - Check maximum insertion: 4.4 ^{0/-0.1} mm.
+Figure 18: Example of a minimum installation gauge for hex head plugs There is very small chance that a plug can reach the maximum threads insertion (at least one thread showing), because the coupling size of new cylinders has been maximized to nominal + 1 turn and the coupling size of in-service cylinders has been maximized to nominal + 2.0 turns.

+Figure 19: Example showing how a go/no go gauge is applied on a hex head plug.
+The scheme engraved on the gauge side explains the positioning of the gauge to validate a good insertion of the plug.
+The result here is: not ok.
+5.2.4.2 Gauge design for socket head plugs As the minimum insertion of socket head plugs is 6.6 mm above flush coupling and the maximum insertion is 4.4 mm under flush coupling, the gauge shall have the following dimensions (see Figures 20, 21 and 22): - Check minimum insertion: 6.6 ^{0/-0.1} mm. - Check maximum insertion: 4.4 ^{0/-0.1} mm.

-Figure 18: Example of a maximum installation gauge for a socket head plug.
+Figure 20: Example of a maximum installation gauge for a socket head plug.
 A gap (see red arrow) must be observed to validate the installation.

-Figure 19: Example of a minimum installation gauge for a socket head plug.
+Figure 21: Example of a minimum installation gauge for a socket head plug.
 No gap (see red arrows) must be observed to validate the installation.